V993/Assignments/README.md

 # Assignments for CSCI 235.
-# Projects address a range of issues.
-All projects written in C++.
+# Projects address a range of tasks.
+# All projects written in C++.